 NOTE: In cold weather, use of Recirculation mode may lead to excessive window fogging.
-The recirculation feature may be unavailable (button on touchscreen greyed out) if conditions exist that could create fogging on the inside of the windshield.
-On systems with Manual Climate Controls, the Recirculation mode is not allowed in Defrost mode to improve window clearing operation.
+The recirculation feature may be unavailable (button on touchscreen greyed out).
+The Recirculation mode is not allowed in Defrost mode to improve window clearing operation.
 Recirculation will be disabled automatically if this mode is selected.
 Attempting to use Recirculation while in this mode will cause the LED in the control button to blink and then turn off.